BEST WESTERN PLUS Cedar Bluff Inn

-One of Tennessee's foremost scenic parks, the Big South Fork National River and Recreation Area is a hub of historical landmarks and outdoor activities.
-Stretched across 125,000 acres in eastern Tennessee's Cumberland Plateau, the park offers four season outdoor activities, and shelters the historical Blue Heron Mining Community which can be reached with the Big Fork South Scenic Railway.
+One of Tennessee's most scenic parks, the Big South Fork National River & Recreation Area is a hub of historical landmarks and outdoor activities.
+Stretched across 125,000 acres on eastern Tennessee's Cumberland Plateau, the park offers four-season outdoor activities, and shelters the historical Blue Heron Mining Community – which can be reached with the Big Fork South Scenic Railway.

-World class whitewater kayaking and canoeing await on the namesake Big South Fork of the Cumberland River.
-Scenic views of the surrounding mountains can be seen from more than 150 miles of hiking, mountain biking, and horseback trails, which lead to landmarks like Angel Falls, Twin Arches, Needle Arch, and Slave Falls.
-Special events are also commonly held, from star gazing to kids' activities at the park's two visitors centers.
-The park is located north of Knoxville and Crossville.
+World-class whitewater kayaking and canoeing await on the namesake Big South Fork of the Cumberland River.
+Scenic views of the surrounding mountains can be seen from more than 150 miles of hiking, mountain biking, and horseback trails – leading to landmarks like Angel Falls, Twin Arches, Needle Arch, and Slave Falls.
+Special events are also commonly held, from star gazing to kids' activities at the park's two visitors centers north of Knoxville and Crossville.

 Established in 1851, Carson-Newman University is a private institution found in Jefferson City.
 A short drive from Knoxville, Carson-Newman University is a well-regarded school in eastern Tennessee.
 Originally known as the Mossy Creek Missionary Baptist Seminary, Carson-Newman University offers students degrees in 90 different programs.

-In collegiate sports, the Carson-Newman Eagles participate in the South Atlantic Conference in sports like football, golf, baseball, basketball, and even tennis.
+In collegiate sports, the Carson-Newman Eagles participate in the South Atlantic Conference for football, golf, baseball, basketball, and tennis.
 Check out Roy Harmon Field at Burke-Tarr Stadium for Eagles' football games, while the McCown Soccer Field hosts men's and women's soccer matches.
-One of the more notable alumni members is Chris Marion, a member of the rock band Little River Band.

 Operated by the East Tennessee Historical Society, the East Tennessee History Center features the Museum of East Tennessee History – open daily in the Tennessee city of Knoxville.
 The center is also home to the McClung Historical Collection and the Knox County Archives.